seba-1511/dist_blog/article.md

 #### Device-to-Device Communication
 When using GPUs, one important detail is to ensure that memory transfers are are done from device-to-device.
 Avoiding the transfer to host memory is not always easy, but [more](https://devblogs.nvidia.com/parallelforall/introduction-cuda-aware-mpi/) and [more](https://github.com/NVIDIA/nccl) libraries support it.
 Note that some GPU cards [^1] will not explicitly say that they support GPU-GPU communication, but you can still get it to work.

-[^1]: I know that's possible with GeForce 980s, 1080s, and both Maxwell and Pascal Titan Xs.
+[^1]: I know that it is possible with GeForce 980s, 1080s, and both Maxwell and Pascal Titan Xs.

 #### Overlapping Computation
 If you are using neural networks like the rest of us, you backpropagate the gradients.
 Then a good idea is to start synchronizing the gradients of the current layer while computing the gradients of the next one.

 #### Quantized Gradients
 Instead of communicating the gradients with full floating-point accuracy, we can use reduced precision.
-Tim Dettmers @quant-8bit suggests and algorithm to do it, while Nikko Strom @quantized quantizes gradients that are above a certain value.
+Tim Dettmers @quant-8bit suggests an algorithm to do it, while Nikko Strom @quantized quantizes gradients that are above a certain value.
 This gave him sparse gradients - which he compressed - and in order to keep part of the information discarded at each minibatch, he builds a *residual*.
 This allows even small weight updates to happen, but delays them a little.

 #### Reduction Algorithm
 As mentioned above, different reduction algorithms work best with different PICe / network topologies.
 (E.g., ring, butterfly, slimfly, ring-segmented) [@deepspeech; @opti-mpich; @slimfly; @ring-segmented]